Texas parents have a general duty to provide financial support for their children.

 However, parents do not always have an unlimited amount of time to make a claim to recover overdue child support.
 A parent will lose their right to bring a legal claim if action is not taken before the statute of limitations expires.

-Here, our Waco, TX family law attorneys explain the most important things that you need to know about the Texas child support arrears statute of limitations.
+Here, our experienced Waco, TX child custody attorneys explain the most important things that you need to know about the Texas child support arrears statute of limitations.

 Child Support Statute of Limitations: Texas